OlivierLD/raspberry-coffee/README.md

 Same works also for Scala (JVM based language), NodeJS, ... whatever understands HTTP.

-It does indeed open **a lot** of possibilities.
+It does indeed open **_a lot_** of possibilities.

 The common protocol is REST over HTTP (JSON - or XML - is also nice to have, to format the conveyed data).

 Then it becomes what latin was in Europe in the middle-age: a _common communication media_.

-> The same must have happened in Arabic, Asian, and more communities, please don't get me wrong.
+> Latin is not the only example of communication between people speaking different languages.
+The same must have happened in Arabic, Asian, and more communities, please don't get me wrong.
+> And if you do not know it yet, take a listen to what people speak in places like California: 95% of the people have an accent!

 I like Java and related technologies.